googleapis/google-cloud-java/gcloud-java-resourcemanager/README.md

 import com.google.gcloud.resourcemanager.ProjectInfo;
 ```

-Then add the following code to create a project (be sure to change `myProjectId` to be something unique).
+Then add the following code to create a project (be sure to change `myProjectId` to your own unique project ID).

 ```java
 String myProjectId = "my-globally-unique-project-id"; // Change to a unique project ID.